joaopizani/env.modular-hs-vim-ide/README.md

 setup relies very little on stateful stuff, so I like to regard this "installation" as being purely functional and (almost) free of side effects, just like Haskell :)

-Remeber, this is only about how to install the environment.
+Remember, this is only about how to install the environment.
 If you want to know all the goodies that it offers and how to use them, you should read
   * The [Vim-General README](http://github.com/joaopizani/modular-xplatform-vim-cfg/blob/master/README.md)
   * The [Vim-Haskell README](http://github.com/joaopizani/haskell-vim-cfgs/blob/master/README.md)